CMCGowan1/NBM_Regression_Project_2/MVP_LR_Project_2.md

 The Target is:
 - worldwide gross

+The data was cleaned of duplicates and NaN values.

 To start exploring this goal, I used a pair plot to view a subset of the features that have numeric values: domestic gross, international gross, budget and runtime.
 The pair plot will be used to look for colinearity or multicolinearity.

 ![image](https://github.com/CMCGowan1/NBM_Regression_Project_2/blob/main/Screen%20Shot%202021-09-28%20at%201.45.38%20PM.png)